-This new blog series is highlighting all the good work that the folks working behind the scenes at Trucker Tools do day each and every day.
+This new blog series is highlighting all the good work that the folks working behind the scenes at Trucker Tools do each and every day.
 For this second blog in the series, we interviewed James Reine, who joined the Trucker Tools team in February as a customer success manager and just recently became the company’s new training coordinator.
 James is known for his love of helping people and for being approachable and friendly.
 Before joining Trucker Tools, James spent eight years working in logistics in both customer and carrier sales.
-James has a knack for taking complex subjects and making them simple.
+James has a knack for taking on complex subjects and making them simple.
 Outside of work, James is a church pastor with a passion for music.

 Meet James Reine, Trucker Tools’ Training Coordinator who loves delivering “light bulb” moments to customers.